-Removing a Non-Empty Directory With the rm Command
+How to Remove a Non-Empty Directory Using the rm Command

 rm -r Simple-Directory

-If the directory is write-protected, you will be prompted to confirm before proceeding with the directory removal.
-To delete a directory without being prompted, use the -rf option.
+If the directory is write-protected, the command line interface will request confirmation before deleting.
+To delete a directory in Linux without confirmation, use the -rf option.

 rm -rf Simple-Directory

-The rm command also works for removing empty directories in Linux.
-However, unlike the rmdir command, you have to use the -d option.
+You can also use the rm command to remove empty directories in Linux.
+However, you need the -d option.

 rm -d Simple-Directory

-Just as with the rmdir command, you can use the rm command to remove multiple directories.
-Add directory names as new arguments in the command line:
+Similar to the rmdir command, you can use rm to remove multiple directories.
+Add the directory names as new arguments in the command line:

 rm -r Directory_1 Directory_2 Directory_3

-How to Delete a File With the rm Command
+How to Delete a File in Linux With the rm Command

-You may want to use the rm command to manually remove files instead of deleting a non-empty folder straight away.
-This method is safer as it prevents removing important files accidentally.
+You may want to use the rm command to manually remove files instead of deleting the folder.
+This method is safer as it prevents accidental file removals.

-To delete a single file in the current working directory, use the rm command followed by the file name:
+To delete a single file in the current working directory, use the rm command with the file name:

 rm file1.txt file2.txt file3.txt

-All the commands above work if you are in the same directory as the specified files.
-However, you can put the file path into the command line argument to delete a file that’s not in your current working directory.
+All these commands only work if you are in the specified files’ directory.
+However, you can put the file path as an argument to delete a file in another folder:

 rm -i file1.txt file2.txt file3.txt

-Type Y and press Enter if you want to delete the file, or type N and press Enter if you don’t.
+Terminal will prompt you with an option to proceed or cancel the deletion.
+Type Y and press Enter if you want to delete the file.
+Otherwise, hit N and Enter.

 rm -I file1.txt file2.txt file3.txt